 lost in translation

 I had come half-way around the world to live in a place with a language I couldn’t speak and teach people who didn’t speak hardly a word of mine.
-It wasn’t unusual for me to be the first Westerner that people in Taegu, South Korea had seen in person.
+It wasn’t unusual for us to be the first Westerner that people in Taegu, South Korea had seen in person.
 People looked at me like I was some kind of zoo animal that had escaped its enclosure.
 I marveled at how the simplest routine things I took for granted back home turned into mini-assaults on my dignity—getting stamps at the post office, depositing a check at the bank, getting on a public bus not being able to ask the driver which stop was mine, or standing at a register and not understanding a single word the cashier was saying to me.
 I felt like I had regressed into being a child and spent the next half-year wrestling with a low-grade fever of embarrassment every time I left my apartment.

 It was absolutely fantastic.